-Workplace experience (the Cooperative Education paper) is the final part of your degree and takes a full semester.
+Workplace experience is the final part of your degree.
 This is a supervised work placement related to your major(s), for an organisation of your choice.

 In Year 3, you also study any remaining major or minor papers as well as electives.